greenelab/deep-review/sections/02_intro.md

 `TODO: this section needs citations`

 Deep Learning is a collection of new techniques that together have recently demonstrated breakthrough gains over existing approaches in several fields.

-Deep learning is built on a very old idea, neural networks, that was first proposed in 1943 [@doi:10.1007/BF02478259] as a model for how biological brains process information.
+It is built on a very old idea, neural networks, that was first proposed in 1943 [@doi:10.1007/BF02478259] as a model for how biological brains process information.
 Since then, interest in neural networks a computational models has waxed and waned several times.
 This history is interesting in its own right [@doi:10.1103/RevModPhys.34.135], but in recent years, with the advances of Deep Learning, attention has shifted back.

 Several important advances make the current surge of work done in this area possible.